clementtournier/td-rest-python/README.md

 apache2
 ```

-return True is service is stopped or False.
+..return True if service is stopped or False.